Goodnews-code/work/README.txt

-This is the Hello World example from the GitHowTo tutorial.
+This is the Hello World example from the Git tutorial.
-(Changed in Origin)
+(Changed in the Origin and pushed to shared)